floneum/floneum/interfaces/language-model/docs/model.md

 let model = Llama::new_chat().await.unwrap();
 // Create a new task that
 let task = Task::new("You take a long description and summarize it into a single short sentence");
-let output = task.run("You can define a Task with a description then run it with an input.
+let mut output = task.run("You can define a Task with a description then run it with an input.
 The task will cache the description to repeated calls faster.
 Tasks work with both chat and non-chat models, but they tend to perform significantly better with chat models.", &model);
 // Then stream the output to the console output.to_std_out().await.unwrap();
 # }